-My dissertation explores the role of paid and unpaid care work in the historical development of the nuclear family.
-I ask how changes to the labor market for domestic workers, brought about by Black women’s movement during the first wave of the Great Migration, affected marriage and fertility rates among White urban households.
-Through this work I demonstrate how organizations of care link the families of some people to the care labor of other people.
-I have presented the first article from this project at multiple conferences, most recently at the IPUMS Data Intensive Research Conference (recording).
+My dissertation examines how the historical racial division of reproductive labor between domestic workers and housewives shaped the development of the nuclear family.
+I ask how changes to the labor market for domestic workers, brought about by Black women’s urban migration from 1910 to 1940, affected marriage and fertility rates among White urban households.
+In this work, I demonstrate how divisions of reproductive labor structure racial inequality in historical family formation.
+I have presented this work at multiple conferences, most recently at the IPUMS 2025 Data Intensive Research Conference (recording).
+A paper from this project, Marriage and the Racial Division of Reproductive Labor: Evidence from the Great Migration, 1910-1940, was recently awarded the Dorothy S. Thomas Award for best graduate student paper by the Population Association of America.

 Beyond my historical work, I have published papers on the role of income dynamics in the Black-White wealth gap and methods for linking and harmonizing large-scale micro data.
 I work primarily with publicly available survey data, including full count historical Census data.
 I am a Senior Data Science Fellow at UC Berkeley’s D-Lab, where I teach workshops on data science for the social sciences.